jkitzes/macroeco/doc/tutorial_macroeco.rst

     :scale: 50 %
     :align: center

-`k` is clearly decreasing with increasing scale.
+For this data, `k` is clearly decreasing with increasing scale.